Potassium is a key mineral necessary for maintaining health and the proper functioning of numerous biological processes in the human body.

-It plays an important role in maintaining the normal functioning of the nervous system, muscle contraction, and cardiovascular health.
+It plays an important role in maintaining the normal functioning of the nervous system, muscle contraction, and the health of the cardiovascular system.

-Potassium balance is closely linked with other minerals, such as sodium, and is an important component in maintaining electrolyte balance and blood pressure.
+The balance of potassium is closely related to other minerals, such as sodium, and is an important component that supports electrolyte balance and blood pressure.

 Potassium is essential for the normal functioning of all cells, tissues, and organs.

-Potassium is involved in maintaining electrolyte and acid-base balance, which is important for conducting nerve impulses, muscle contractions, including the heart muscle, as well as for regulating pressure inside and between cells.
+Electrolyte and acid-base balance.
+Potassium is involved in maintaining electrolyte and acid-base balance, which is crucial for conducting nerve impulses, muscle contractions, including the heart muscle, as well as regulating pressure inside and between cells.

 Adults are recommended to consume about 2600-3400 mg of potassium per day for women and 3400-4700 mg for men.

-To ensure an adequate level of potassium in the diet, include foods rich in this element, such as bananas, oranges, potatoes, spinach, beans, and yogurt.
+To ensure adequate potassium levels in the diet, it is advisable to include foods rich in this element, such as bananas, oranges, potatoes, spinach, beans, and yogurt.

-However, when following a keto diet, preference should be given to less sweet and starchy sources of potassium, such as avocados, leafy green vegetables, mushrooms, and fish.
+However, when following a keto diet, preference should be given to less sweet and starchy sources of potassium, such as avocados, leafy greens, mushrooms, and fish.

-Potassium deficiency, or hypokalemia, can significantly impact human health.
-Symptoms of insufficient levels of this mineral in the body can manifest differently, but often include fatigue, weakness, muscle spasms, and constipation.
+Potassium deficiency, or hypokalemia, can have a significant impact on a person’s health.
+Symptoms of this mineral deficiency in the body can manifest in various ways but often include fatigue, weakness, muscle cramps, and constipation.

-Potassium deficiency can also lead to more serious conditions, such as disturbances in heart rhythm.
+Lack of potassium can also lead to more serious conditions, such as heart rhythm disturbances.

-It is especially important to pay attention to symptoms if you are at risk of developing hypokalemia, for example, with frequent use of diuretics, chronic kidney diseases, or inadequate potassium intake through food.
+It is especially important to pay attention to symptoms if you are at risk of developing hypokalemia, for example, with frequent use of diuretics, having chronic kidney diseases, or insufficient potassium intake from food.

 Some signs of potassium deficiency may include: